panva/node-oidc-provider/docs/README.md

 Credential Offer is an application-level concern outside the scope of the framework.
 The Issuer constructs the Credential Offer JSON object (containing `credential_issuer`, `credential_configuration_ids`, and `grants`) and delivers it to the Wallet via a custom URL scheme redirect (same-device) or QR code (cross-device).
 The `issuer_state` authorization parameter, included in the offer's `grants.authorization_code` object and sent back by the Wallet in the authorization request, should be registered via `extraParams` with a validator callback.
 Once registered, it becomes available in `ctx.oidc.params` and is included in the interaction session details automatically.
 The Wallet's `credential_offer_endpoint` client metadata can be supported via `extraClientMetadata` if needed.
 The `metadata` configuration property below can be used to add any additional Credential Issuer Metadata members.

 Access to the Credential Endpoint requires an Access Token issued through a user-facing authorization grant (e.g. Authorization Code).
-The token's audience MUST match the Credential Endpoint URL.
-The token MUST use the `opaque` format.
-Deployments shall use the `features.resourceIndicators` mechanism to configure the Credential Endpoint URL as a resource indicator.
-Use the `defaultResource` helper to detect credential-requesting authorization requests and return the Credential Endpoint URL as the resource so that the client needs not to use the `resource` parameter.
-Use the `useGrantedResource` helper to return so that the issued Access Token targets the Credential Endpoint rather than the UserInfo Endpoint.
+The token MUST use the `opaque` format and its audience MUST equal the value returned by the `credentialEndpointExpectedAudience` helper.
+Deployments shall use the `features.resourceIndicators` mechanism to configure that same value as a resource indicator.
+Use the `defaultResource` helper to detect credential-requesting authorization requests and return it as the resource so that the client needs not to use the `resource` parameter.
+Use the `useGrantedResource` helper to return `true` so that the issued Access Token targets the Credential Endpoint rather than the UserInfo Endpoint.